angular/angular/aio/content/guide/lifecycle-hooks.md

     </td>
     <td>

-      Called before `ngOnInit()` and whenever one or more data-bound input properties change.
+      Called before `ngOnInit()` (if the component has bound inputs) and whenever one or more data-bound input properties change.

       Note that if your component has no inputs or you use it without providing any inputs, the framework will not call `ngOnChanges()`.